annleefores/cruddur/journal/week0.md

 Manage Billing Alerts is an old method for alerting about spending; the newer one is budgets.

-10 alarms are free under the free tier
+10 alarms are free under the free tier.

 ![cloudwatch alarm](media/week0/cloudwatch-alarm.png)